 CAMPING AND HOMELESS POPULATIONS

 Due to construction activities in the area camping is no longer safe.
 There are several emergency shelter and support services to assist anyone camping in the area affected by displacement.
 City Resource Officers are currently providing this information to campers in the area.
-All of the resources available are listed on the Resources tab.
 If you see someone camping in the area please contact Asheville Police Department at (828) 252-1110.
 If you need information on additional community services, contact 211.

 TRANSPORTATION, ACCESS AND PARKING